 Retinol (the technical term for vitamin A) has a long-established reputation as one of the most extraordinary ingredients for skin.
 It’s both a skin-restoring ingredient and an antioxidant, and provides multiple benefits for almost every skincare concern imaginable, from uneven skin tone, bumps, enlarged pores, rough surface texture, fine lines and wrinkles, and improving skin luminosity.

 What it does:

 Retinol has been shown to improve skin’s resilience, which contributes to its overall feeling of firmness and more youthful, healthy appearance.
-Due to its anti-aging ability, retinol is a key ingredient to look for if you want to minimize the appearance of fine lines, wrinkles, dullness, and uneven skin tone.
+Due to its anti-ageing ability, retinol is a key ingredient to look for if you want to minimise the appearance of fine lines, wrinkles, dullness, and uneven skin tone.

 As an added benefit, retinol also has been shown to unclog congested pores and soften the appearance of the red areas that many people perceive as surface imperfections.

 Green tea is a potent antioxidant when applied topically.
 A significant amount of research has established that tea—green, black, or white—has many intriguing anti-ageing benefits.
 The key compound in green tea that provides its antioxidant kick is epigallocatechin-3 gallate (EGCG).